santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

 - `./src/assets/toolkit/scripts/toolkit.js`
   - Removed extraneous JS code which was meant for leftover parts of Bootstrap landing pages
   - Upgraded to ES6 standard

-- `.gitignore`
-  - Updated to exclude `/css/` and `/js/` since there is no longer a reason to track them

-- `bower.json`
-  - Forcing bourbon to its `v5 beta` in anticipation of a full release

 ```v1.0.7```